US using democracy as 'weapon of mass destruction' to stoke confrontation: China on Biden’s Summit for Democracy | Politics

 - China

-While the US omitted China and Russia from the list of invitees, Beijing was furious over the invitation to the self-governing island Taiwan, which China said is a blatant violation of the 'One China policy that considers Taipei as an integral part of the Chinese mainland.
+While the US omitted China and Russia from the list of invitees, Beijing was furious over the invitation to the self-governing island Taiwan, which China said is a blatant violation of the 'One China' policy that considers Taipei as the integral part of the Chinese mainland.

-Biden said the two-day virtual gathering has demonstrated that the democratic world is everywhere.
+In what could be Taiwan's most high profile international conference for decades, its Minister without Portfolio Audrey Tang and Hsiao Bi-khim, head of the Taipei Economic and Cultural Representative Office in the US, took part in the summit.

+Tang, who spoke at a panel discussion on 'Countering Digital Authoritarianism and Affirming Democratic Values', said governments should work with civil society groups to develop digital democracy to tackle the various challenges facing the world, Taiwan media reports said.

-He said autocracies can never extinguish the embers of liberty that burn in the hearts of people around the world, in every portion of the world.
+Biden said autocracies can never extinguish the embers of liberty that burns in the hearts of people around the world, in every portion of the world.

 The Chinese foreign ministry, which has been attacking the summit in the past few weeks, issued a lengthy statement accusing the US of stocking divisions in the name of democracy.